Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.2.SDL_App_Icon_Display/index.md

 ## 2. Background/Purpose/Reason for Standardization
 Currently, the SDL App Icon display is an SDL standard behavior, however there are some issues the following below:
-- The position of SDL App Icon display changes every time it connects the Mobile
+- The position of SDL App Icon display changes every time it connects the Mobile.
 - It takes time to display the SDL App Icon every time the system launches, because there is no internal memory to cache the SDL App information such as the SDL App Icon in the HU.
 - The user can not recognize the SDL App state (the progress of launching app) because the SDL App Icon only has two display (SDL App Icon display ON/OFF).